nefelim4ag/systemd-swap/README.md

 ## systemd-swap
 Script for manage swap on:
+* zswap - Enable/Configure
 * zram - Autoconfigurating
-* zswap - configure
+* files - (sparse files for saving space, support btrfs)
 * block devices - auto find and do swapon
-* files - (sparse files for saving space, support btrfs)
-* vram - EXPERIMENTAL: for creating swap on video memory

-It is configurable in /etc/systemd-swap.conf.
+It is configurable in /etc/systemd/swap.conf.

 ## Files placed:
 ```
-/etc/systemd-swap.conf
+/etc/systemd/swap.conf
 /usr/lib/systemd/system/systemd-swap.service
-/usr/lib/systemd/scripts/systemd-swap.sh
+/usr/bin/systemd-swap
 ```

 ## Please not forget to enable by: